About the founder

 About K11 Art Foundation

-The foundation has embarked on many international collaborations, including with the Fundació Gala-Salvador Dalí in Spain, Serpentine Galleries, Institute of Contemporary Arts (ICA), Centre Pompidou, Palais de Tokyo and Musée Marmottan in Paris, the Metropolitan Museum of Art and The Armory Show in New York, showcasing Chinese talents and the voice of the young generation.
+KAF has embarked on many international collaborations, including with the Fundació Gala-Salvador Dalí in Spain, Serpentine Galleries, Institute of Contemporary Arts (ICA) in London, Centre Pompidou, Palais de Tokyo and Musée Marmottan Monet in Paris, and the Metropolitan Museum of Art and The Armory Show in New York, showcasing Chinese talents and the voice of the young generation.

-With 11 studios for its artist-in-residence programmes in the K11 Art Village in Wuhan, the KAF serves as the unique incubating springboard for young and emerging contemporary Chinese artists to create new and meaningful works.
-Beyond traditional art spaces, K11 Art Village serves as innovative exchange platforms between local and international artists.
+With eleven studios for its artist-in-residence programmes in the K11 art village in Wuhan, KAF serves as the unique incubating springboard for young and emerging contemporary Chinese artists to create new and meaningful works.
+Beyond traditional art spaces, K11 art village serves as innovative exchange platforms between local and international artists.

 Through research, initiatives and partnerships, KAF offers the Chinese public a diverse range of programmes and exhibitions fostering the appreciation of arts and culture.